Practical Tips for Dealing with Customers Who Leave Dog Mess in Your Secure Dog Field

 Anyone who follows a dog field on social media will know that the biggest gripe that dog field owners have with their field management is when dog owners fail to collect and dispose of dog waste.

-With a lot of experience in this unsavory topic, and having refused to be defeated by the challenge, here we’ll share our top tips for reducing the impact of this issue – the do’s and the don’ts of dealing with dog waste in secure fields.
+With a lot of experience in this unsavoury topic, and having refused to be defeated by the challenge, here we’ll share our top tips for reducing the impact of this issue – the do’s and the don’ts of dealing with dog waste in secure fields.

 Do: